Privatization: 20th century onwards

 The largest public shares offering in France involved France Télécom.

 Egypt undertook widespread privatization under Hosni Mubarak.
 Following his overthrow in the 2011 revolution, most of the public began to call for re-nationalization, citing allegations of the privatized firms practicing crony capitalism under the old regime.

 Reasons for privatization

 There are various reasons why a government may decide to privatize; commonly due to economic reasons.
 The economic factors that influence a government's decision to privatize assume this will lower government debt.
 Studies have shown that governments are more likely to privatise with higher public debt, typically because governments do not have the needed time to wait for a return.
 Another economic factor that influences this area is the resulting efficiency of SOEs once privatised.
-Commonly, governments aren’t able to provide the required investments required to ensure profitability for various reasons.
+Commonly, governments aren’t able to provide the investments required to ensure profitability for various reasons.
 These factors may lead to a government deciding to privatize.